-Are you considering buying or selling a home remotely?
-Read on for our guide to what you should expect from remote closings.
+Are you thinking of closing on a mortgage remotely?
+Let’s take a detailed look at what you should expect from remote closings.

 What Is A Remote Closing On A House?

-By using the hybrid method, you can sign everything that doesn’t require a notary electronically before your actual closing date.
-Once that date arrives, you can meet with a notary or closing agent in person and sign the remainder of your documents, as well as receive the keys to your new place.
+With the hybrid method, you electronically sign everything that doesn’t require a notary before your closing date.
+Once the date arrives, you can meet in person with a real estate notary or closing agent and sign the rest of your documents to secure your financing.

-While this method isn’t fully remote, it is perfectly legal across the country since you’re still signing the important documents in person.
-It’s also a little safer in terms of social distancing than traditional closing.
-Since you can make payments and sign documents before your actual closing date, it also makes the process considerably faster.
-Most remote closings are still done using the hybrid method.
+While this method isn’t fully remote, it’s perfectly legal across the country because you still sign the important documents in person.
+And the closing process is faster since you make payments and sign some documents before your scheduled closing date.
+Most closings still happen via the hybrid method.

 Remote Online Notarization (RON)

-Remote online notarization, or RON, allows you to do the entire closing process from the comfort of your home.
-Rather than confirm your identity in person, you’ll likely video conference during the closing process and present documents of identification such as your drivers license to a
+Remote online notarization, or RON, allows you to complete the entire real estate closing process from the comfort of your home.
+Rather than confirming your identity in person, you’ll jump on a video conference call at closing and present your identification, such as your driver’s license or passport.

 In-Person E-Notarization (IPEN)

-In-person e-notarization, or IPEN, is the process of signing closing documents electronically but not remotely.
-An electronic notary is allowed to notarize without any paper involved but will need all parties involved in closing to be physically present.
+In-person e-notarization, or IPEN, is when closing documents are signed electronically, but not remotely.
+An electronic notary can notarize without any paper involved, but they will need all parties involved in the closing to be physically present.

-Although this form of online closing has to be done in person rather than remotely, it cuts down paper waste by using electronic documents and helps make your closing process secure by confirming your identity in person.
-While IPEN is not a truly “remote” method of closing, it still has its benefits.
+Although this type of online closing must happen in person rather than remotely, it cuts down on paper waste by using electronic documents, helping to secure your closing process by confirming your identity in person.
+While IPEN isn’t technically a remote closing, it has its benefits.

-Remote closings are a convenient new way to tackle the process of getting the keys to your home, and they certainly seem like the logical next step in the world of real estate.
-You can buy a car remotely and have it delivered straight to your doorstep, so why not make it possible to buy a home from your computer as well?
+Remote closings are a convenient new way to tackle the process of getting the keys to your new home or refinancing your mortgage, and they certainly seem like the logical next step in the world of real estate.
+If you can buy a car remotely and have it shipped to your doorstep, why not make buying a home from your computer the new standard?

-Rocket Mortgage® is dedicated to making the mortgage process easier going forward.
-Rocket Mortgage® is currently able to perform online closings in some form in all 50 states – so even if your state forbids the use of RON, you can still complete at least a portion of your closing digitally using the hybrid method or IPEN.
+Rocket Mortgage is dedicated to making the mortgage process easier going forward.
+We can perform online closings in some form in all 50 states.
+Even if your state prohibits RON, you can complete at least a portion of your closing digitally with the hybrid method or IPEN.

 The Bottom Line: Technology Makes Real Estate Closings More Convenient

-Remote closing is a faster and more convenient method of getting the keys to your new home – but the rules aren’t the same for all closings across the U.S. Make sure to research notarization laws and RON executive orders in your state before deciding if this method of closing is for you.
+A remote closing is a faster and more convenient method of closing on a mortgage, but the rules aren’t the same for all closings across the U.S. Make sure to research the remote notarization laws in your state before deciding whether this closing method makes sense for you.

 Home Buying - 4-minute read